Generalized Hypercube Queueing Models with Overlapping Service Regions: Experiments

 \subsection{Synthetic results}

-In this section, we delve into the assessment of the efficacy of the proposed hyperlattice queuing models via synthetic experiments.
+We first evaluate the effectiveness of the proposed hyperlattice queueing model through synthetic experiments.
 These experiments employ diverse parameter settings within synthetic service systems to investigate the accuracy of the performance metrics estimated by our models.
-To embark on this, we first use the hyperlattice queuing model to estimate the steady-state probabilities of the systems by solving the balance equations \eqref{eq:balance-equations}.
-Based on the solutions, we then calculate summary statistics, including individual workloads and the fraction of dispatches, according to \eqref{eq:workload} and \eqref{eq:fraction-dispatch}.
-To validate the accuracy of our model estimations, we also developed a simulation program using \texttt{simpy} \cite{simpy}, a process-based discrete-event simulation framework based on Python.
-The primary purpose of this simulation program is to provide a ground truth of the queuing dynamics of the system so that we can compare the estimated performance measures from our model with the simulation results.
-Each simulation generates 1,000 events, and servers are dispatched from mobile positions.
-If a server is idle, its position is selected from a uniform distribution over its service region.
-Otherwise, the server departs from the location of the previous call it is responding to.
-The servers' travel speed is a constant value $c=10$.
-Using the simulation results, we can approximate the true individual workload of each server $\rho_{i}$ by calculating the percentage of time that the server is busy, and the true fraction of dispatches $\rho_{i,e}$ (or $\rho_{i,i}$) by calculating the percentage of calls received in region $e$ (or $i$) that have been assigned to server $i$.
+To embark on this, we first use the hyperlattice queueing model to estimate the steady-state probabilities of the systems by solving the balance equations \eqref{eq:balance-equations}.
+Based on the solutions, we then calculate summary statistics, including individual workloads and the fraction of dispatches, as shown in \eqref{eq:workload} and \eqref{eq:fraction-dispatch}.
+To validate the accuracy of our model estimations, we also developed a simulation program using \texttt{simpy} \citep{simpy}, a process-based discrete-event simulation framework based on Python.
+The primary purpose of this simulation program is to provide a ground truth for the queueing dynamics of the system, allowing us to compare the estimated performance measures from our model with the simulation results.

-The experiments were carried out on a personal laptop equipped with a 12-core CPU and 18 GB of RAM.
-With the hyper-parameter set to \( K = 5 \), the hyperlattice queuing models are capable of estimating states that collectively account for over $99.7\%$ in cumulative steady-state probability.
-This provides a close approximation to the system dynamics while keeping the computation time in milliseconds.